lilulamili/STATY/README.md

 STATY provides a user-friendly interface for performing various classical statistical and machine learning methods on a user-specific data.
 STATY is an ongoing educational project designed with the aim of improving data literacy among undergraduate and graduate students.

+**STATY offers two options to get started:**

+* **Source Code:** This guide provides detailed instructions for installing and running STATY.AI from the source code.
+* **Portable Version:** Information on obtaining a user-friendly, ready-to-run portable version can be found [here](https://github.com/lilulamili/STATY/wiki/STATY).

 ## Getting started with source code